CommunityToolkit/WindowsCommunityToolkit/readme.md

 UWP Community Toolkit
 ===========

-The UWP Community Toolkit is a collection of helper functions, custom controls, and app services that simplify or demonstrate common developer tasks.
-Build UWP apps for Windows 10 faster and easier than ever before.
+The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
+It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.

 ![Control Overview](githubresources/images/UWP-community-toolkit-overview.png "Sample Image")